 Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients and add the sliced strawberries.
-Add the chopped strawberries last and mix just until combined—don’t overmix, or your cupcakes may turn out dense.
+Add the chopped strawberries last and mix just until combined.
+Do not overmix the batter, or your cupcakes may turn out dense.

 Step 4: Mix the wet and dry ingredients gently until barely mixed.
 I do not recommend using a standing mixer.

 🎂 Batter Tip: Every gluten-free flour blend behaves differently.
-Add a tablespoon of milk if your batter feels too thick (like cookie dough).
-If it’s runny, add a bit more flour.
-It should look like standard cake batter—thick but pourable.
+Add a tablespoon of milk (or more) if your batter feels too thick (like cookie dough).
+If it is runny, add a bit more flour.
+It should look like standard cake batter.
+It should be thick but pourable.

 Email This Recipe To Me!